mlarouche/ZigWwiseDemo/README.md

 # Zig Wwise Demo

-A elaborate sample on how to use Dear IMGUI, Win32, Direct3D 11 and Audiokinetic Wwise in Zig.
-Done for a presentation to showcase Zig for coworkers.
+**IMPORTANT**

+This repository is deprecated, please look for https://github.com/Cold-Bytes-Games/wwise-zig and https://github.com/Cold-Bytes-Games/wwise-zig-demo for a more up to date version of this.

 # License